christianklisch/phpcache/README.md

 $obj = $c->cacheVal(myObj, myObj->getId());
 ```

 This will cache the object in the first parameter into a file named by second parameter.
-Use the second parameter setting id as filename for object cache.
+Use the second parameter setting key as filename for object cache.

 ### Object data type with automatic ID-getter